MEB Owner & Co-Founder

 B.S. in English

 Doty compiled a 113-28 record (.801) at Rock Valley.
 Doty’s program shattered the school record for wins in 2013-14 posting a 30-5 record while re-breaking that record the next two seasons going 31-4 and 33-3, respectively.
-Doty led the Golden Eagles to the #1 ranking in the country for the first time in program history on October 27, 2014.
-RVC held on to the #1 ranking for the rest of Doty’s tenure at RVC which included 24 consecutive national polls over 729 consecutive days.
+Doty led the Golden Eagles to the #1 ranking in the country for the first time in program history on October 27th, 2014 and his program held on to the #1 ranking for the rest of Doty’s tenure at RVC which included 24 consecutive national polls over 729 consecutive days.

-Prior to his arrival at Rock Valley College, Doty served as an Assistant Men’s Basketball Coach at University of Sioux Falls (NCAA Division II) in South Dakota.
+Prior to Rock Valley College, Doty served as an Assistant Men’s Basketball Coach at University of Sioux Falls (NCAA Division II) in South Dakota.
 In 2011-12, Doty was an Assistant Men’s Basketball Coach and Recruiting Coordinator at Riverland Community College (NJCAA Division III) in Minnesota.

-Prior to the start of the 2010-11 season.
-Doty was hired as the full-time Assistant Men’s Basketball Coach/Recruiting Coordinator at Central Wyoming College (NJCAA Division I).
+In the summer of 2010, Doty was hired as the full-time Assistant Men’s Basketball Coach/Recruiting Coordinator at Central Wyoming College (NJCAA Division I).
 Following the season, Doty served as Interim Head Men’s Basketball Coach for two months at CWC.
 Doty received nine commitments and recruited a roster that would go on to achieve a 20-11 record the following season.

 A native of Alcester, South Dakota, Doty came to Central Wyoming after serving as a volunteer Assistant Coach at his Alma Mater Morningside College (NAIA Division II) in Sioux City, Iowa.
 During Doty’s tenure with the program as a player and a coach, the Mustangs had a 56-37 record, made the Sweet Sixteen of the NAIA DII National Tournament, held a National Ranking of #10 in the country, and won a Great Plains Athletic Conference title.